 Applications are made to the Centre for Digital Entertainment, using either the Bournemouth University online application or the University of Bath online application systems in the links below.
 You will need to create a ‘New User’ account before accessing for the first time.
 If you wish, you can save your partly completed application and log-in later to complete it.
 Your application will be considered by both the University of Bath and Bournemouth University, unless you specifically request otherwise.

 We welcome applications for the next interview date.
-The closing date for the second round of interviews is Monday 16th July 2018.
-Successful candidates will be notified and invited interview onsite, at either Bournemouth University or the University of Bath, week commencing 30th July 2018.
+The next round of interviews is in week commencing Monday 30th July 2018.
+Successful candidates will be notified and invited to interview onsite, at either Bournemouth University or the University of Bath.
 Any missing documents will delay the processing of your application.

 We receive a large number of applications each year and unfortunately we are unable to enter into correspondence with individual applicants.